-Our hospital is fully equipped with an ultrasound scanner.
-An ultrasound scan is a very important tool to help us diagnose diseases in animals, particularly for conditions involving soft tissues, such as those found in the abdomen or the heart.
+Our hospital is fully equipped with an ultrasound scanner to assist evaluation of your pet’s condition if required.
+Our veterinarians will discuss your pet’s case and conduct a thorough physical examination to determine if your pet requires an ultrasound examination.
+An ultrasound scan is a very important tool to help us diagnose diseases in animals, particularly for conditions involving soft tissues, such as those found in the abdomen, or the heart.

 Most of our patients are admitted into hospital for the day to have an ultrasound scan done, unless it is an emergency and we’ll do it immediately.
-We ask that you do not feed your pet on the morning of admission, as they may need to be sedated to allow us to do the best scan possible.
+We ask that you bring your pet in unfed on the morning of admission, as they may need to be sedated to allow us to do the best scan possible.

 The area to be scanned will be shaved, so your pet may look different when they come home.
 No pain is felt during an ultrasound exam, however, discomfort from pressure may be experienced.
 Sedatives may be necessary for those animals that won’t stay still or are uncomfortable.
 During the scan a water-soluble gel is applied over the clipped area to be examined and a transducer (probe) is placed on the skin.